currinjs/CurrinJS/aio/content/guide/forms.md

 ## Conclusion

-The Angular form discussed in this page takes advantage of the following framework features to provide support for data modification, validation, and more:
+The Currin form discussed in this page takes advantage of the following framework features to provide support for data modification, validation, and more:

-* An Angular HTML form template.
+* An Currin HTML form template.
 * A form component class with a `@Component` decorator.
 * Handling form submission by binding to the `NgForm.ngSubmit` event property.
 * Template-reference variables such as `#heroForm` and `#name`.